-- As part of the group work requirement, team members are to conduct peer evaluations.
-No peer evaluations signed and submitted as a group, there will be no mark awarded for the project - Peer evaluation serves to encourage reflexivity on group dynamics, individual contribution effort and process outcomes - It is encouraged that all group members contribute and share their workload fairly.
+- Peer evaluation serves to encourage reflexivity on group dynamics, individual contribution effort and process outcomes - It is encouraged that all group members contribute and share their workload fairly.
 All group members will receive a single mark for all written deliverables (word document PowerPoint and overall team presentation performance).
 The share of work weight assigned and signed off will determine the grade individual students receive. - However, in the event of severe conflicts that cannot be resolved, the instructor has the sole discretion to award whatever grades he deems appropriate to individual members.
-Hence it is to everyone's best interest to seek collaboration and work proactively to resolve issues - To assist you in building a strong, high performing working team, I am requiring: - 1 peer evaluation per group, signed by all group members to be handed for each group related project and submission. - Use the peer evaluation process to voice concerns and hopefully resolve them before the larger portion of the project is due to complete.
+Hence it is to everyone's best interest to seek collaboration and work proactively to resolve issues - To assist you in building a strong, high performing working team, I am requiring: - 1 peer evaluation per group, signed by all group members to be handed for each group related project (Parts A,B,C). - Use the peer evaluation process to voice concerns and hopefully resolve them before the larger portion of the project is due to complete.
 This is also a great tool to learn how to evaluate the performance of others - Learn to deliver constructive feedback verbally.
 Do not rubberstamp this review as evaluations not done carefully at this time can set the stage for problems in the upcoming weeks, affecting your overall group assignment marks